talesa/probmlbib/README.md

 ## Tips

-* You can set the environment variable `BIBINPUTS` to have latex look for the `.bib` file in the right directory by default.
-For example, you can set `export BIBINPUTS=$HOME/workspace/bibliography` if the git repository is in  `$HOME/workspace/bibliography`.

 * If you want to extract the citations needed (and not the whole database) for your document `mydoc.tex`, you can run `bibexport -o extracted.bib mydoc.aux` to obtain these citations in `extracted.bib`